 The ship-shaped Hotel Unique is located in the residential area of Jardins in São Paulo, Brazil.
 Looking like an ocean liner, this architectural creation is really unique, as the name suggests.

 In retail, an attractive window display is actually an invitation to the customers to enter the store and make a purchase.
 Have a look at this artistic window into the maritime world.

 Creative and colorful, that’s the right invitation for me.
 What kind of shop display do you like?

-Many people prefer houses and apartments situated near the sea, in order to be able to relax with the sound of the waves.
+Many people prefer houses and apartments situated near the sea, to be able to relax with the sound of the waves.
 Also, they often choose a houseboat or a sailboat as a home.

 For the refreshing atmosphere in any room, decorate it with navy-blue, if we are speaking of a larger space, or with soft pastel nuances of aquamarine-blue, if the room is rather small.

 The combination of navy blue, white and turquoise evokes summer atmosphere and refreshes every interior.
 Turquoise and pink are an artistic duo while pairing yellow with aquamarine brings the sunshine into a maritime interior.